Popular posts rely on content formulas because they have been successful time and time again.

 If you’ve got a good headline… you’ve got a good idea for a post.

-Once you understand these basic formulas you can start generating dozens, even hundreds, of article ideas within hours by playing with the parameters.
+Once you understand these headline formats you can start generating dozens, even hundreds, of article ideas within hours by playing with the parameters.

-Here are five of them to get you started (and may actually be the only ones you’ll ever need).
+Here are a few to get you started (and may actually be the only ones you’ll ever need).
 Along with them are a few reasons why they work (just to make sure it’s making sense).